Two Night Milky Way Photography Workshop

 Overview

-This two-night workshop runs from Friday early afternoon until Sunday morning, with a maximum of four participants.
-It takes place at a carefully chosen dark-sky location, offering ideal conditions for capturing crystal-clear Milky Way images.
+This two-night workshop runs from Friday 2pm to Sunday 10am at a carefully selected dark-sky location, offering ideal conditions for capturing crystal-clear Milky Way images.

-During the day, you'll take part in multiple post-processing workshops*, with time to explore the surrounding natural landscapes.
-Once night falls, you'll dive deep into the art of Milky Way photography, learning expert techniques to create stunning nightscapes on both Friday and Saturday nights.
+During the day, you’ll take part in hands-on post-processing sessions and have time to explore the surrounding natural landscapes.
+At night, you’ll dive into Milky Way photography on both Friday and Saturday, learning practical techniques to capture and refine striking nightscapes.

-A key focus of this workshop is post-processing your astro-landscape images.
-You'll learn how to efficiently manage your photo collection, develop a structured workflow in Lightroom Classic, and enhance your nightscapes using advanced layering and composition techniques in Photoshop.
-Through hands-on exercises, Ari will guide you with his clear and practical approach to editing.
+A major focus of the workshop is post-processing your astro-landscape images.
+You’ll learn how to organise your files efficiently, build a structured workflow in Lightroom Classic (or similar), and enhance your images in Photoshop using advanced layering and composition techniques.
+Ari’s clear, hands-on teaching style ensures you can confidently apply what you learn.

 Workshop Goals & Highlights